swagtop/bevy-flake/docs/windows.md

 # Cross-compiling for Windows

+## Reasoning

+This flake primarily focuses on using the `-msvc` ABI.
+It is generally said that if you are building for Windows, you should be using `-msvc`.
+Compiling to the `-gnu` targets is viable as well, and you can configure `bevy-flake` to use these targets with a little extra setup.

+To support the `-msvc` targets, `bevy-flake` uses `cargo-xwin` to pull the Windows SDK and CRT from Microsoft servers.
+The versions pulled are defined in the `config.windows.sdkVersion` and `config.windows.crtVersion` attributes.

+It should also be said that there is room for improvement with these targets.
+Read more on that [here.](details.md#where-is-bevy-flake-lacking)

+## Supported SDK and CRT versions

 As of `2025-06-02`, these are the Windows SDK and CRT versions that have been tested, and confirmed to succesfully be fetched, and used for compiling the `*-pc-windows-msvc` targets.